 You'll notice a triple yellow blaze, which marks the start of the Wyanokie Crest Trail.
 Proceed ahead on this trail, which briefly follows a fire road but almost immediately bears left and continues on a footpath.
 The trail climbs a little, crosses a woods road and a rocky area, then descends to Posts Brook.
 It crosses several branches of the brook on rocks (the crossing can be difficult if the water is high), then turns right onto a woods road, the route of the blue-blazed Hewitt-Butler Trail and the teal-diamond-blazed Highlands Trail.
 In 100 feet, the Wyanokie Crest Trail leaves to the left, but you should continue ahead on the blue- and teal-diamond-blazed trail.

-After passing through a wet area, the trail crosses a tributary stream.
-This crossing can also be difficult if the water is high, and you may wish to bear left (uphill) to find a better crossing.
-Just beyond, you'll reach a junction with the white-blazed Posts Brook Trail.
-The Hewitt-Butler and Highlands Trails leave to the left, but continue ahead on the white trail, which closely parallels the cascading Posts Brook.
+After leveling off and passing through a wet area, the trail approaches Posts Brook, crosses a tributary stream on a log bridge, and reaches a junction with the white-blazed Posts Brook Trail.
+The Hewitt-Butler and Highlands Trails leave to the left, but you should continue ahead on the white trail, which closely parallels the cascading brook.

-After traversing a level, rocky area, the Carris Hill Trail crosses a seasonal stream and begins a rather steep climb.
-The grade soon moderates, but after a third of a mile, it again climbs steeply over rocks, reaching a viewpoint to the southeast from a rock outcrop to the right.
+After traversing a level, rocky area, the Carris Hill Trail crosses a stream and begins a rather steep climb.
+The grade soon moderates, but after a third of a mile, it again climbs steeply over rocks, reaching a viewpoint to the southeast from a rock outcrop just to the right of the trail.
 The trail continues to climb to another rock outcrop, with a broader view.
 Here, it bears right and ascends to the left of a 40-foot-high massive rock face.